Mariners rally past Rangers 6-5 for 11th consecutive victory

 Seattle’s win streak is the second-longest in club history behind the 2001 Mariners, who won 15 straight.
 That team was the franchise’s most recent playoff team.
 The run is also the second-longest streak in the majors this season, behind Atlanta’s 14-game win streak.

 The Mariners trailed 5-1 going to the seventh inning before tagging Texas’ bullpen for two runs in the seventh and three in the eighth.
-Up to that point, Seattle’s only run came on No. 9 hitter Sam Haggerty’s inside-the-park homer in the fourth inning.
+Up to that point, Seattle’s only run came on Sam Haggarty’s inside-the-park homer in the fourth inning.

 Matt Festa (2-0) pitched a perfect seventh inning and earned the win.
 Diego Castillo stranded runners at first and second in the ninth inning and picked up his sixth save in six chances.

-”You just feel like you can win every game at some point, and we’re kind of on one of those stretches,” Haggerty said. ”I don’t believe anybody in the dugout felt for a moment that we didn’t have a chance to come back.”

-Corey Seager, added to the American League All-Star team and the Home Run Derby earlier Thursday, had a double and two RBIs for Texas, which is 4-3 during a 10-game homestand, its longest of the season.
+Corey Seager, added to the American League All-Star team earlier Thursday, had a double and two RBIs for Texas.

-”A gut punch,” Rangers manager Chris Woodward said. ”We’ve had a few of them.”

-Texas starter Martin Perez allowed one run on three hits, and matched a career high with nine strikeouts before being pulled after five innings and 102 pitches.
-Perez sought his eighth straight win.
+Rangers starter Martin Perez allowed one run on three hits, and matched a career high with nine strikeouts before being pulled after five innings and 102 pitches.

-Haggerty and Julio Rodriguez scored on Eugenio Suarez’s single in the seventh inning, pulling Seattle within 5-3.
-After pinch-hitter Adam Frazier, Abraham Toro and Haggerty loaded the bases in the eighth with none out, reliever Dennis Santana (3-5) hit Rodriguez to pull Seattle within a run.
-France followed with his single to left, scoring Toro and Haggerty.
+Haggarty and Julio Rodriguez scored on Eugenio Suarez’s single in the seventh inning, pulling Seattle within 5-3.
+After pinch-hitter Adam Frazier, Abraham Toro and Haggarty loaded the bases in the eighth with none out, reliever Dennis Santana (3-5) hit Rodriguez to pull Seattle within a run.
+France followed with his single to left, scoring Toro and Haggarty.

-Seattle starter Marco Gonzales gave up all five runs on a season-high 11 hits, one short of his career high.
-But reaching the sixth inning helped a bullpen coming off a Wednesday doubleheader at Washington in which relievers threw 12 total innings.
+Seattle starter Marco Gonzales gave up all five runs on a season-high 11 hits, one short of his career high, in six innings.

-”We know who we are; we know how good we are,” Gonzales said.

 WELCOME TO THE SHOW